JayaswalPrateek/MyCSnotesForME/DStr.md

 	}
 	```

-<mark style="background: #FFB86CA6;">MyCodeSchool DStrs</mark>
+<mark style="background: #FFB86CA6;">Arrays</mark>
-- Arrays
-	- Read is O(1) but inserting and deleting is O(n)
+- Read is `O(1)` but inserting and deleting is `O(n)`
-	- Reason: contiguous memory allocation is done so if next address is occupied then the array needs to be copied to another location contiguously
-	can have unused memory
+- Reason: contiguous memory allocation is done so if next address is occupied then the array needs to be copied to another location contiguously can have unused memory

-- singly Linked list:
+<mark style="background: #BBFABBA6;">Singly Linked List</mark>
-	- opposite of array
+- opposite of an array
-	- read is O(n), insert and delete is O(1) if at the beginning, O(n) if at the end
+- read is `O(n)`, insert and delete is `O(1)` if at the beginning, `O(n)` if at the end
 - they dont have indexes like arrays
 - address of the head node is stored and used and the last nodes points to null
 - no unused memory but pointer needs memory

 - doubly linked list:
 	- ![doubly linked list](https://raw.githubusercontent.com/JayaswalPrateek/MyCSnotesForME/main/Attachments/DLL1.png)
 - hash maps are like arrays but indices can be of any data type